alphagov/govuk-developer-docs/source/manual/get-started.html.md

 You must have access to this GDS account to work with [govuk-aws](https://github.com/alphagov/govuk-aws) and [govuk-aws-data](https://github.com/alphagov/govuk-aws-data).

+The notes below are a summary - the definitive guide lives [on the reliability engineering site](https://reliability-engineering.cloudapps.digital/iaas.html#amazon-web-services-aws).

 ### Request access to the GDS AWS account

 You request access to the GDS AWS account through the [Request an AWS account form](https://gds-request-an-aws-account.cloudapps.digital).